Redback-Operations/redback-documentation/docs/cybersecurity/research/ids-and-wazuh/wazuh-documentation.md

 ## Section 1 - Capabilities of Wazuh

-Wazuh is an open source and completely free security platform which can be utilized for many features in which will be discussed in this documentation.
+Wazuh is an open source and completely free security platform which can be utilized for many features and learning which will be discussed in this documentation.
 The tool itself is accessible via this link: https://wazuh.com/

 When we utilize the Wazuh platform, every user that interacts with the platform is presented with many opportunities to learn various concepts ranging from hacking methods to security methods to strengthen your systems and protect yourself from any attacker in which may discover the various vulnerabilities and exploit them for their own gains.
 These are all a threat in the modern world and thus we have adopted to utilizing Wazuh to assist in detecting these threats and mitigating them as soon as possible to reduce the liklihood of a compromise or enumeration agaisnt members of the company.

 When we mention these systems, they are referred to as Agents in which we can deploy various agents across the platform.
 The tool itself as well allows for further analysis into your agents across the dashboard in which the user can also discover various information about their agent, various configurations and standards to improve their security with this platform.

 - We can also allow for Wazuh to send security alerts to our devices via a chosen method which can range from platforms like Slack to our own Emails.
 This tool is referred to as a SIEM tool (Security, Information and Event Management) which all of these elements are showcased in Wazuh’s interface.
 SIEM categorised tools are very important in Cyber Security elements as they are efficient with providing the appropriate analysis, detailed information, security recommendations and also real-time events that are occurring within our linked agents.